 If you were seriously injured on the job, a Springfield workers’ compensation lawyer may be able to help you.
 You may be entitled to protections under the Illinois Workers’ Compensation Act.

 At The Kryder Law Group, LLC, we help victims of workplace accidents seek the justice they deserve.
-We can examine the aspects of your situation to determine your financial recovery options.
+Our seasoned injury attorneys can examine the aspects of your situation to determine your financial recovery options.
 While you may be able to recover a portion of your lost income and medical bills through a workers’ compensation claim, you may also be eligible to file a lawsuit against a negligent third party.

 Explaining How Workers’ Compensation Works in Illinois